BIMSBbioinfo/pigx/README.md

 ### DEanalysis

-The section named `DEanalyses` in the settings file allows the user to specify a number of differential expresison analyses to be performed.
+The section named `DEanalyses` in the settings file allows the user to specify a number of differential expression analyses to be performed.
 In the example above, `analysis1` will be the name of the only analysis specified.
 In that analysis, samples with `sample_type` _HBR_ will be compared with those with `sample_type` _UHR_, with no covariates included in the analysis.

 #### Using multiple `sample_type`s as cases or controls